An average case efficient algorithm for solving two-variable linear Diophantine equations: Revisited algorithms

 \subsection{Comparison of DEA-R with EEA-R}

-In \cite{deora2023algorithm}, there is a comparison of the number of recursive function calls and time complexity of the DEA-R algorithm with that of EEA-R. In the worst case, both algorithms incur an equal number of recursive function calls.
+In \cite{deora2023algorithm}, there is a comparison of the number of recursive function calls and time complexity of the DEA-R algorithm with that of EEA-R. In the worst case, the number of recursive function calls in both algorithms are equal.
 In DEA-R, if the size of $c$ in input is the same as the size of $max(a,b)$, $c$ may account equally for the time complexity of the DEA-R algorithm.
-So, when the size of $c$ in input is equal to the size of $max(a,b)$, the worst case asymptotic time complexity of DEA-R and Extended Euclid's algorithm is the same.
+So, when the size of $c$ in input is equal to the size of $max(a,b)$, in the worst case, asymptotic time complexity of DEA-R algorithm is same as that of Extended Euclid's algorithm.
 In \cite{deora2023algorithm}, there is no consideration for the size or bit-size of $c$ for comparison.
 So, the comparative analysis has an implicit assumption that the bit-size of $c$ is less than or equal to the maximum of the bit sizes of $a$ or $b$.
 For some values of $c$ (third parameter in input of DEA-R), the number of recursive calls is less than that in Extended Euclid's algorithm.

 In DEA-R, there are more basic arithmetic operations (division, multiplication, subtraction, and comparison) in one iteration as compared to Extended Euclid's algorithm.
 Assume that $R_{EE}$ and $R_{A}$ denote the number of recursive function calls of Extended Euclid's algorithm and DEA-R, respectively.
 It is explained in \cite{deora2023algorithm}, that always $R_{EE} \ge R_A$.
 It is also given that the criteria for DEA-R being more efficient is that the difference between the number of recursive calls in both the algorithms must be greater than $\frac{1}{3}$ of the number of recursive calls in the Extended Euclid's algorithm.
 Thus, DEA-R will be more efficient than Extended Euclid's algorithm only when the following relation holds: